letonchanh/dynamite/artifact/README.md

 # Getting Started

-The DynamiTe project is hosted at the Github repository https://github.com/letonchanh/dynamite, which is actively being developed.
-The artifact for the paper "DynamiTe: Dynamic Termination and Non-termination Proofs" is available to download at
+The DynamiTe project is open source and hosted at https://github.com/letonchanh/dynamite.
+The artifact for the paper "DynamiTe: Dynamic Termination and Non-termination Proofs" is available to download at ???.

 ## Setup instructions

 We provide two different ways to setup and run DynamiTe.
-We suggest the easiest **Option 1 (Using Docker)** for the kick-the-tires phase so that you can quickly setup the tool and try it on some simple examples.
+For the kick-the-tires phase, we suggest the easiest **Option 1 (Using Docker)** for you to quickly setup the tool and try it on some simple examples.
 Because DynamiTe takes advantage of multicore systems (e.g., our evaluation in the paper uses a 20-core machine), we recommend **Option 2 (Installing on native Debian/Ubuntu)** to fully reproduce our results.

 ### Option 1: Using Docker